meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 -   Q: I&rsquo;ve heard that their textbooks and curricula are heavily influenced by the Coca Cola Company, Monsanto, and other facets of big agra.
 Is this true?

-<a id="orgf144a99"></a>

-## TODO Goodhart&rsquo;s Law

-In an article detailing how to stop being socially awkward, this was one of ten indicators of being socially awkward:

-> 1. Constantly replaying that embarrassing moment or awkward silence in your head.

-Now suppose the awkward person stopped doing that.
-Are they less awkward now?
-Probably not.
-This is one of the indicators the author chose of an underlying problem, and if you target the indicators, that&rsquo;s all you can expect to succeed at: removing the indicators.

-In the same vein, targeting one of the indicators that many doctors use to diagnose an underlying disease, will only remove the indicator, not the disease.
-Cholesterol is high in certain people, but that does not mean that if one of those people reduce their cholesterol in some artificial way, they will become unlike who they have been until then.
-However if they then go to a doctor they will be praised, because what else is there to measure than indicators?

-This is called targeting a symptom rather than the disease.
-Keep track of the difference.
-You don&rsquo;t want low cholesterol or some such, you want low risk of heart disease, of which cholesterol *can* be an indicator (unreliable).
-Accordingly, a study that wants to measure risk of heart disease would ideally do it by checking how many of their subjects kick the bucket later on, not by measuring cholesterol, which could&rsquo;ve been affected by the study&rsquo;s intervention in a way that does not affect risk of heart disease.

 <a id="org4a452a5"></a>

 ## TODO Energy mobilization